qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - Restricting buying something make people buy it more eagerly.
 Same for restricting selling.

 Providing external reward may reduce internal motivation (overjustification effect).

+### Avoid thinking about death

+People tend to avoid thinking about inevitable death because it's unpleasant.
+People may subcounciously feel like they live forever, then:

+- People feel like having plenty time to procrastinate
+- People tend to not value the present because "life is permanent"
+- People worry about risks that affect their "permanent" life

+Stoicism proposes thinking about death all the time.
+Thinking about death can make one not procrastinate important things, reduce worrying and value the present.
+But Stocism does NOT propose indulgence and overdrafting the future (one need to also consider possibilies of both dying tomorrow and not dying tomorrow).

+> Respice post te.
+Hominem te esse memento.
+Memento mori!
+>
+> Look behind.
+Remember you are mortal.
+Remember you must die!

 ## Belief stability